solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 ### getConfirmedSignaturesForAddress2

-**DEPRECATED: Please use [getSignaturesForAddress](jsonrpc-api.md#getsignaturesforaddress) instead**
+**DEPRECATED: Please use [getSignaturesForAddress](jsonrpc-api.md#getsignaturesforaddress) instead** This method is expected to be removed in solana-core v1.8

 Returns confirmed signatures for transactions involving an address backwards in time from the provided signature or most recent confirmed block